-TIME: ~30 minutes, 15 min. present, 15 min.
+TIME: ~60 minutes, 15 min. present, 45 min.
 Q&A

 Questions arise where experience from an expert is very valuable.
-Identify and invite a credible expert to the meeting.
-A single point of contact from the group is best, with clear expectations provided to expert.
+Identify and invite a credible expert resource to the meeting.
+A single point of contact from the group is best, with clear expectations provided in advance to the expert.

 MODERATOR INSTRUCTIONS:

-When a topic is identified that many members are interested and known expert available IE: financial planning, tax planning, executive comp, child psychologist, employment law, ESOP plans, etc.
+Identify a topic that members are interested in and known expert available (IE: financial planning, tax planning, executive comp, child psychologist, employment law, ESOP plans, etc.)

-Contact the expert and give them specificas well as request and timing
+Contact the expert to prepare them with specific questions to address, as well as confidentiality, no-solicitation and general information regarding the group

 Introduce the speaker and set a timer for 15 minutes

-When they are finished speaking, set for another 15 minutes for Q&A. D

-Moderate the Q&A if necessaretailed or specific questions take offline, lively conversation keeps everyone engaged and is lively
+When the expert is finished speaking, facilitate Q & A session.
+Detailed or specific questions take offline, lively conversation keeps everyone engaged

-Debrief, with experience share, if useful
+Debrief, with experience share, if useful.

 INTERNAL EXPERT